 For additional information on pumice-based lightweight insulative concrete, visit our Pumice and Concrete website.

-NOTE: It’s also important to know that lightweight aggregates are reactive (high silica content) and need a pozzolan to mitigate ASR.
-It’s one of concrete science’s ironic truths: if lightweight aggregates are used with Portland cement without the mitigating effects of a reactive pozzolan, the concrete inevitably develops a nasty ASR problem—a reaction between the silica content in the aggregate and the alkali in the hydrated cement paste.
+It’s important to know and understand that lightweight aggregates are reactive (high silica content) and need a pozzolan to mitigate ASR.
+It’s one of concrete science’s ironic truths: if lightweight aggregates (or any high-silica aggregate types) are used with Portland cement without the mitigating effects of a reactive pozzolan, the concrete inevitably develops a nasty ASR problem—a reaction between the silica content in the aggregate and the alkali in the hydrated cement paste.
 The alkali-silica reaction forms expansive gels that generate a sort of slow-motion explosion, map-cracking and eventually destroying concrete structures from the inside out.
 Adding a high-quality pozzolan—and here’s where the irony lies—made from the same pumice as the aggregate, but milled to a fine powder, ignites an immediate (secondary) reaction within the hydrated lime paste, consuming the deleterious calcium hydroxide (CH) generated by the primary cementitious reaction.
 Without that CH, there’s no fuel to trigger ASR.

 Learn more about mitigating ASR by downloading this whitepaper: Flatline Alkali-Silica Reaction with Pumice-Blended Cement.

 » Technical Data Info: the physical and chemical properties of our pumice

 |Lightweight pumice aggregate for craft-type precast concrete projects—including statuary, containers, pavers—where a smaller aggregate size is desirable.

 NOTE: the addition of pumice pozzolan (a microfine powder) will provide additional density and strength to cast concrete as well as mitigate ASR.